-The Switch supports LED indicators for Power, Master, Console, RPS, SIO (stacking indicators) and Port LEDs.
+The Switch supports LED indicators for Power, Master, Console, RPS, SIO (stacking indicators), and Port LEDs.
 The following shows the LED indicators for the Switch along with an explanation of each indicator.

-Figure 1- 6.
+Figure 1-3.
 LED Indicators

 LED Description Power This LED will light green after the Switch is powered on to indicate the ready state of the device.
 The indicator is dark when the Switch is powered off.
 Master This LED will light solid green when the Switch is configured to be a master switch of a switch stack in a ring topology or when it is in use as a stand-alone switch.
-This LED will remain dark if the Switch is not configured to be a master switch of a switch stack or as a standalone switch.
+This LED will remain dark if the Switch is not configured to be a master switch of a switch stack.
 Console This LED should blink during the Power-On Self Test (POST).
 When the POST is finished successfully, the LED goes dark.
 This indicator will light solid green when the Switch is being logged into via out-of-band/local console management through the RS-232 console port in the front of the Switch using a straight-through serial cable.
 This LED will light solid amber if the Power-On-Self-Test has failed.
 RPS This LED will be lit when the internal power has failed and the RPS has taken over the power supply to the Switch.
 Otherwise, it will remain dark.
 Port LEDs One row of LEDs for each port is located above the ports on the front panel.
 The first LED is for the top port and the second one is for the bottom ports.
 A solid light denotes activity on the port while a blinking light indicates a valid link.
 These LEDs will remain dark if there is no link/activity on the port.
-Stacking Ports (SIO) There are six LEDs in the front of the DGS-3324SRi marked SIO 1-6, and they relate to the six 10-gigabit stacking ports at the rear of the Switch.
-For the DGS-3324SR, DXS-3326GSR and the DXS-3350SR, there are only two stacking ports and therefore only two SIO LEDs, marked 1 and 2.
-These LEDs will light solid green to denote activity on the port, while a blinking light will indicate a valid link.
+Stacking Ports (SIO) There are two LEDs in the front of the Switch marked SIO, and they relate to the two 10- gigabit stacking ports at the rear of the Switch.
+These LEDs are marked 1 and 2 and will light solid green to denote activity on the port, while a blinking light will indicate a valid link.
 Stack ID These two seven segment LEDs display the current switch stack order of the Switch while in use.
 Possible numbers to be displayed range from 1-12.